Taymour Grahne

 Joanna Whittle

-Joanna Whittle creates small scale and miniature paintings which depict transient and fragile structures in unpeopled landscapes, constructed with many layers of paint and minute brush marks.
+Joanna Whittle (b.
+1974, Lusaka, Zambia) creates small scale and miniature paintings which depict transient and fragile structures in unpeopled landscapes, constructed with many layers of paint and minute brush marks.
 Seemingly real, these landscapes soon unravel into dreamlike spaces.
 They are assembled from many sources; from places experienced or remembered, or parts of paintings, or entirely imagined elements, pulled together in meticulous detail which makes these impossible worlds seem almost real.

 Her work speaks to our ‘being in the world’ and the fragility of the structures she depicts also reflects our lightness on the earth as individuals, our brief moments of being in time, but also the intensity of those moments, represented in her application of paint.
 The landscapes in which her structures sit are unstable too, with flooded or muddy ground which seems not to rest, or to provide any stability of ground.
 Yet these structures pause for long enough to become overgrown with weeds, derelict and yet illuminated in an already shifting moment, where past, present and our futures combine.
 Her ‘Forest Shrine’ paintings depict makeshift constructions in dark pine forests, assembled from the forest floor, adorned and illuminated by unseen hands.
 They speak of concealed rituals of memorial and loss in the landscape and our hidden place within them.